News and Opportunities

 Sandra’s work changes scale from show to show, and is ebulliently playful – this is why [April 2021’s Small House artist] Johanna Bolton recommended Sandra for a Small House show when she was introduced to Eldi at Johanna’s Royal Sculpture Society ‘Gilbert Bayes Award’ show, March 2022.
 (CONGRATS JOHANNA!)
 Johanna had a hunch that they’d be kindred art-souls.

 Photo is of Sandra Lane’s delightful ‘Mini Gallery’ – a maquette of tiny sculptures and drawings from 2015 – taken from her website:

 The Cottage is going on another British adventure – this time to Grimsby, East Lincolnshire (near Hull).

-Dale Christopher Wells will be hosting Small House Cottage in his Grimsby gallery for the duration of his show, ‘Sackgassen’… and beyond!
+Dale Christopher Wells will be hosting Small House Cottage in his Grimsby based Turntable Gallery for the duration of his show, ‘Sackgassen’… and beyond!
 (Show postponed slightly while Dale makes some alterations to the Cottage itself – UPDATES soon!)